-SDN, or software-defined networking offers management tools that enable IT leaders to virtualise network infrastructure, creating a layer over existing physical equipment.
-The fact that there is much disagreement over how SDN does work and how it should work is enough to make it a topic of much discussion for a long time to come.
+SDN, or software-defined networking, offers management tools that enable IT leaders to virtualise network infrastructure, creating a layer over existing physical equipment.
+The fact that there is much disagreement over how SDN works and how it should work is enough to make it a topic of much discussion for a long time to come.

 Software as a service represents another “old” topic.
-However, it is now being re-discussed by many, with topics such as how vendors have and/or plan to change their SaaS software.
+However, many are now re-discussing it with topics such as how vendors have and/or plan to change their SaaS software.
 Also up for discussion are infrastructure and platform as a service.

-Software-defined data centres may be a topic containing some confusion, due to a lack of actual or solid definition, according to some.
-However, the use of SDN along with existing technology continues to be a topic of much interest amongst IT leaders.
+According to some, software-defined data centres may be a topic containing some confusion due to a lack of actual or solid definitions.
+However, using SDN along with existing technology continues to be a topic of much interest amongst IT leaders.

 There’s no way that big data couldn’t make the list of hot topics.
 It is everywhere, and it’s not going away.
 Big data affects IT departments, often becoming a burden.
 Keeping an eye on how big data affects compute cycles and understanding how that affects IT is a definite topic to keep up with.

 Networks everywhere have the potential for great suffering because of the implications of not keeping an eye on IPv6.
-This is especially frightening when you consider how many types of modern operating systems have it turned on by default.
+This is especially frightening when considering how many types of modern operating systems have turned on by default.

 In addition to the above topics are those that affect IT leaders directly.
 For example, the forming of procedures and policies, commitment building and managing expectations are just a few of several areas to which all IT leaders should be paying attention, as not doing so can directly affect the efficiency of their respective departments.